RobAMcDougall/revision-react-app/README.md

 # Usage

-To properly use this project follwing installation you will need to utilise `npm run dev` on both the front and back ends and follow the linked page provided by Vite
+To properly use this project follwing installation you will need to utilise `npm run dev` on both the front and back ends and follow the linked page provided by Vite.

 # project aim and description: